Emmet-v15/Project-Evoloution-Bot/README.md

 # Project-Evoloution-Bot
-Discord bot for moderation, transactions and support.
+Discord bot for moderation, transactions, premium authentication and support.